OkeyMeta-Ltd/okeymeta-ai-sdk/README.md

 ---

+¹ **Real-Time Information**: Ability to access and provide up-to-date, real-world information at inference time.
+Only available for `okeyai3.0-vanguard` and `okeyai4.0-DeepCognition` models.

+*Other features:*
+- **Text Completion**: Generate or complete text based on input prompts.
+- **Image-to-Text**: Describe or analyze images using AI.
+- **Conversation**: Maintain context across multiple turns in a dialog.
+- **Advanced Reasoning**: Enhanced logic, multi-step reasoning, or special modes (e.g., DeepCognition's `reasoningFormat`).

+---

 **Prompt Parameter Enforcement:**
 - For `okeyai2.0-basic` and `okeyai2.0-mega`, you must use the `ask` parameter for your prompt.
 The `input` parameter is not allowed for these models.
 - For `okeyai3.0-vanguard` and `okeyai4.0-DeepCognition`, you must use the `input` parameter for your prompt.
 The `ask` parameter is not allowed for these models.